 Content marketing upsets the equilibrium and the orthodoxy.
 It muddies the already slippery ground between the grassy knolls that are labelled “paid”, “owned” and “rented” media.
 When done well, some want to call it “branded journalism”.
 When done badly, it’s far worse than advertising copy.
 When it’s done at all, marketers don’t really know how to measure its impact.
 And when it doesn’t get immediate results – if it doesn’t tick the “return on investment” box quickly enough – it gets cut in the next quarterly budget.

 Yes, content marketing itself has been a hard sell in Australia.
-About the same time Australian content business King Content was bought by Isentia for $48 million, which suggested a local industry on the rise, the Content Marketing Institute decided to end its Content Marketing World Sydney event after just three years.
+About the same time Australian content business King Content was bought by Isentia for almost $38 million*, which suggested a local industry on the rise, the Content Marketing Institute decided to end its Content Marketing World Sydney event after just three years.

 Pulizzi himself doesn’t seem too concerned about the state of Australian content marketing.
 “I actually think the Australian market is fine,” he says.
 “It’s a few years behind the United States but there are lots of opportunity.
 The King Content purchase is big news, and should tell us where the market is going, and that’s higher.
 The Australian market is challenged with the same things as every other market – focus, strategy, consistency and [offering] real value.”

 He said the decision to end the Sydney event was simply down to money.
 “Our decision to leave was business only.
 It made more sense to put more effort into our two big North American events.”